Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 > I've actually secretly derived `Hash` on some types in the code examples in this chapter just to test my code behaves
 > correctly.
 See if you can spot them and the assocciated tests!

-To derive it yourself simply use the derive macro, and you'll be good to use it in a `HashMap`:
+To derive it yourself simply use the derive attribute, and you'll be good to use it in a `HashMap`:

 ```rust
 #[derive(Hash)]